epics-containers/epics-containers.github.io/docs/user/how-to/useful_k8s.rst

 Get X11 GUI to Work with WSL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Update: if you have Windows 11 you can use the new WSL GUI support as
+described in `WSL GUI Support`_.
+Essentially, if you have Windows 11 and
+installed WSL2, X11 GUI apps should work out of the box.

 When you come to launch the GUI later on you will need some additional steps
 as follows.